 Among these are the Scroll Ring that enables quick and easy scrolling up and down your track window and the four buttons that can be customized for various DAW functions.
 The Expert also scores points for its excellent tracking capability, which is due largely to the Diamond Eye tracking technology.

-What really sets the Naga apart is the inclusion of 12 thumb buttons that add a great deal of functionality to an already useful device.
+What really sets the Naga apart is the inclusion of up to 12 thumb buttons that add a great deal of functionality to an already useful device.
 With so many buttons onboard, you spend less time clicking through menus and more time getting work done.

 In the trackpads category, the Apple Magic Trackpad 2 is the clear winner.
 Redesigned for enhanced functionality and ergonomics, it offers the trademark Apple convenience and ease of use in a slim and attractive package.